mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 ## Account

 The `DashboardLayout` comes integrated with the [`<Account />`](/toolpad/core/react-account/) component.
-It renders as an account management menu when a user is signed in, i.e. a `session` object is present, and a button when not.
+It renders as an account management menu when a user is signed in – a `session` object is present – and a button when not.

 :::warning
 The use of an `iframe` may cause some spacing issues in the following demo.